ArkiveDev/EncyclopediaConditionPages/README.md

-# Encyclopedia Expanded
+# Encyclopedia Condition Pages
 Mod for Pathfinder: Wrath of the Righteous.
-Adds more pages to the encyclopedia, like conditions
+Adds condition pages to the encyclopedia.

 ## Disclaimers
 * Please **DO NOT** report bugs to Owlcat when you are using mods!